rsksmart/lumino-light-client-sdk/README.md

 sign(data: Transaction) => signature: String
 ```

-Method that signs an Ethereum transaction (for example web3 signTransaction)
+Method that signs an Ethereum transaction (for example a web3 signTransaction)

 ```javascript
 offChainSign(data: Uint8Array) => signature: String
 ```

-Method that signs any kind of message, not just transactions
+Method that signs any kind of message, not just transactions.

 **NOTE:** We conducted our tests of the SDK with the ether.js Wallet implementation, which perfectly supports the data, we encourage using ethers.js or other method that is capable of signing the data.